Final Fantasy Awakening: Release

-It was first hinted with the announcement that Agito was shutting down in November 2015.
+The game was first hinted with the announcement that Agito was shutting down in November 2015.
 The company stated that a "reborn" version of Agito would be shown off at that year's Tokyo Game Show.
-The game was announced at the event under the provisional title Final Fantasy Type-0 Online for both mobiles and Microsoft Windows, along with a planned release window of spring 2016.
+The game was revealed at the event under the provisional title Final Fantasy Type-0 Online for both mobiles and Microsoft Windows, along with a planned release window of spring 2016.
 At this time, it was planned for Agito players to receive an unspecified "favor" if they chose to play Awakening.
 A beta test was scheduled for Chinese territories in the winter of 2015.
 The first beta test ended up starting in mid-April 2016.
 When it was first announced, a localization for Europe and North America was under consideration.
 At the 2015 AWS Summit Tokyo, an open beta for Japan was announced for June, with releases following in Japan, North America and Europe.

 Its first playable appearance was at the 2016 ChinaJoy Expo.
 It was also stated at the event that Perfect World would act as the game's publishers in Asian territories outside Japan.
-In October 2016, it was announced that the game would be renamed Final Fantasy Awakening, releasing under that name first in China.
-The game became available for general download in China on December 14, 2016.
-It later released in Taiwan, Hong Kong and Macau on August 3, 2017.
+That October, the game was renamed as Final Fantasy Awakening, releasing under that name first in China.
+The game became available for general download in China on December 14 the same year.
+It was later released in Taiwan, Hong Kong and Macau on August 3, 2017.
 In these regions, the game was given a title in traditional Chinese rather than English, with the team hoping to establish a unified brand identity for Final Fantasy in the region.
 Any Japanese release was being delayed until the game had a stable presence in the worldwide market.

-The game was released in Indonesia on August 15, 2017 by Efun Company Limited.
+In the same year, the game was released in Indonesia on August 15 by Efun Company Limited.
 Releases in Singapore and Malaysia followed in October.
-A South Korean release came through FL Studio Mobile on October 17, 2017.
+A South Korean release came through FL Studio Mobile on October 17.
 Later, Hong Kong-based company Oasis Games officially licensed the game for an English-language release in Australia, New Zealand, and other territories in 2018.
 First releasing for Android in those regions on January 30, a release for iOS came out on February 26.
-A soft launch went live in North America on February 2, 2018 for Android and February 26 for iOS.
-On October 31, 2019, the game's English servers were shut down by Oasis Games due to incompatible changes to the original service.
-In February 2020, it was announced that Final Fantasy Awakening as a whole would shut down on May 18 of that year, with gradual suspension of services between February and April.
+A soft launch went live in North America on February 2 for Android and February 26 for iOS.
+The game's English servers were shut down on October 31, 2019, by Oasis Games due to incompatible changes to the original service.
+Final Fantasy Awakening as a whole was shut down on May 18, 2020, with gradual suspension of services between February and April.
 In a statement regarding the game's closure, Efun said it was due to the approaching end of the licensing agreement with Square Enix.